Robert Berdella: Increase in brutality

-Berdella would later stress to investigators he had been extremely physically attracted to Stoops, and this victim was held captive for two weeks before he died, with him gradually increasing his captive's terror to make him a cooperative and incapacitated sex slave.
-Berdella used electrical shocks through Stoops's closed eyes in an attempt to blind him and injected drain cleaner into his larynx to try to silence his screaming.
+Berdella would later stress to investigators he had been extremely physically attracted to Stoops, and this victim was held captive for two weeks before he died.
+He gradually increased Stoops' terror, attempting to make him a cooperative and incapacitated sex slave.
+Berdella used electrical shocks through Stoops' closed eyes in an attempt to blind him, and injected drain cleaner into his larynx to try to silence his screaming.